 You probably want to know if your insurance rates will increase if you hit a parked car and if so, how much.
 There is no answer that applies in all situations and whether your rates are headed up will most likely hinge on a few factors.

-• Tickets: If you were given a ticket it’s more likely your rates are going up, especially if you already have other infractions on your driving record.
+• Tickets: If you were given a ticket, it’s more likely your rates are going up, especially if you already have other infractions on your driving record.

-• You have accident forgiveness: If you have accident forgiveness on your policy you shouldn’t see a rate increase as long as your record is clean otherwise.
+• You have accident forgiveness: If you have accident forgiveness on your policy, you shouldn’t see a rate increase as long as your record is clean otherwise.
 And a bonus is you also don’t lose your good driver discount.

 If your rates are headed up, it’s more than likely going to fall in the 20% to 40% range for a minor accident.

-Hitting a parked car will almost always result in a smaller increase than if you managed to do bodily damage to someone.
-“A rate increase will be far less for property damage compared to an accident involving personal injury, advises Peter M. Goldberg, with Goldberg & Weigand, a law firm in Hyannis, Massachusetts.
+“A rate increase will be far less for property damage compared to an accident involving personal injury, says Peter M. Goldberg with Goldberg & Weigand, a law firm in Hyannis, Massachusetts.

 Should you offer to pay out of pocket?

-The majority of parked car fender benders don’t involve huge, expensive damage (unless you hit a Ferrari or crash going at a high speed) so it may make sense to cover the damage out of pocket.
+Most parked car fender benders don’t involve huge, expensive damage (unless you hit a Ferrari or crash going at a high speed) so it may make sense to cover the damage out of pocket.

 FAQs: Parking lot accidents